Leti language

-Leti (or Letti) is an Austronesian language spoken on the island of Leti in Maluku.
+Leti (or Letti) is an Austronesian language spoken on the island of Leti in Maluku, Indonesia.
 Although it shares much vocabulary with the neighboring Luang language, it is marginally mutually intelligible.

 Fewer than 1% of Leti speakers are literate in Leti, though between 25% and 50% of them are literate in another language.

 Varieties

 The main dialectological division in Leti is between eastern varieties, spoken in the domains of Laitutun and Luhuleli, and western varieties, spoken in the domains of Batumiau, Tutukei, Tomra, and Nuwewang.
 This article focusses on the Tutukei variety and is based on a descriptive study by Aone van Engelenhoven (2004), a Dutch linguist of Leti descent.
 Tutukei itself divides into two sociolects, lirlèta i.e. 'village language' (lira 'language', lèta '(walled) village'), and lirkòta i.e. 'city language' (lira 'language', kòta 'city').

 Leti also has two literary or ritual varieties, lirmarna ('royal language') and lirasnïara ('sung language').
 Both of them prominently feature lexical parallelism.

 Per van Engelenhoven 2004, "the major issue in formal Leti discourse is to keep speaking as long as possible.
 Indeed, the important element in 'royal speech' is not what is said, but rather how it is said and how long it takes to be said".
 In particular lirmarna features formulaic pairs of clauses which are syntactically identical, each pair of corresponding words in the two clauses forming a lexical pair.